 |Business Challenges||Financial Information||Glossary & Acronyms|

-Companies in this industry operate membership retail stores that sell groceries, health and beauty items, electronics, and other merchandise; the majority of items are in a larger size or bulk quantity.
+Companies in this industry operate membership retail stores that sell groceries, health and beauty items, electronics, and other merchandise; the majority of items are sold in large quantities.
 Major companies include Sam's Club (Wal-Mart); Costco Wholesale; BJ's Wholesale Club; and Meijer (all based in the US).
 PriceSmart, a US-based company, owns and operates warehouse clubs in Central America, South America, and the Caribbean.

-The US warehouse club and superstore industry includes about a dozen companies with some 4,000 stores and combined annual revenue of about $410 billion.
+The US warehouse club and superstore industry includes about a dozen companies with about 5,000 stores and combined annual revenue of about $440 billion.

 Would you or your company benefit from having unlimited access to First Research's industry intelligence tools?Learn More About Subscription Options